antonfirsov/docs/2016/07-week3/07-18-2016-week-in-dotnet.md

 On .NET
 -------
-Last weeks show was postponed and will be rescheduled at a later date.
+Last week's show was postponed and will be rescheduled at a later date.
 This week, we will have Rowan Miller on [the show](https://www.youtube.com/channel/UCvtT19MZW8dq5Wwfu6B0oxw/) to talk about EF Core.

 Package of the week: ImageResizer